GwendalT35/VoSList/README.md

 ## Installation guide

-Make sure you game is closed or you will have to reboot it to made the addOn work
+Make sure your game is closed or you will have to reboot it to made the addOn work

 Go to your WoW FOLDER: